ilagomatis/authentication-with-json-web-token/README.md

 Contains:

 * **ApplicationConfig.java**
-  - the connection of the app with the storage (here, we define the way that our app communcates with the database - in real world apps the communication would be done with a repository, not a virtual db)
+  - describes the connection of the app with the storage (here, we define the way that our app communcates with the database - in real world apps the communication would be done with a repository, not a virtual db)

 * **JwtAuthenticationFilter.java**
-  - the method that is performed whenever a request reaches a non-authorized url, to tell if the user i authenticated or not
+  - the method that is performed whenever a request reaches a non-authorized url, to tell if the user is authenticated or not

 * **JwtService.java**
   - methods needed to create/read tokens and extract the username